darksonic2112/BOXX-Type-Controller/README.md

 ## BOXX Controllers

 ### Sample BOXX
 - The Sample BOXX is all module components above (except cable management) put together.
-Since I couldn't find a good way to represent the key-switch-holes as a component, you have to arve them out yourself, if you are unhappy with the layout.
+Since I couldn't find a good way to represent the key-switch-holes as a component, you have to carve them out yourself, if you are unhappy with the layout.
 - Key-switch-holes 14mm x 14mm x 10mm (5mm outside of the controller + 5mm reinforcements)
 - Key-switch-hole reinforcements: 5mm thick (custom shaped for each layout so no length/width)
 - Hole at the connection point: 5mm (each side) x 80mm x 20mm